Alan Eichler: Music and management

-Current activity
+Later activity

 In 2020, he co-produced a stage revival of Women Behind Bars at the Ricardo Montalban Theatre in Hollywood, which was also filmed and streamed on Broadway HD.
-He is currently executive producer of a documentary film, Boulevard!, about Gloria Swanson's failed attempt to turn Sunset Boulevard into a musical.
-In addition, he is executor producer of the documentary film Studio One Forever, about the famous Hollywood dance club of the 1970s and 80s.
-He is currently in post-production with a new film, Love and Lockdown.
-He has also compiled and annotated several CDs for Fresh Sound Records, Sepia Records, Real Gone Music, and Jasmine Records, by such artists as Sophie Tucker, Patti Page, Jill Corey, Peggy King, Roberta Sherwood, Louis Prima, Lily Ann Carol, Ketty Lester, Joanie Sommers, Lola Dee, De Castro Sisters, Margie Rayburn, Betty Johnson, Ann Miller, Blossom Seeley, June Richmond, Janette Davis, the Mary Kaye Trio, Dorothy Dandridge, Marie Cole, Ike Cole, Mimi Martel, Ella Logan, and Judy Canova.
+He is executive producer of a documentary film, Boulevard!, about Gloria Swanson's failed attempt to turn Sunset Boulevard into a musical.
+In addition, he is executor producer of the documentary film Studio One Forever, about the famous Hollywood dance club of the 1970s and 1980s.
+As of 2026, he was completing a documentary on actress Mamie Van Doren.
+He also executive produced the documentary Mineshsaft: The Cruising Murders and the forthcoming Philippine film Love and Lockdown.
+He has also compiled and annotated several CDs for Fresh Sound Records, Sepia Records, Real Gone Music, and Jasmine Records, by such artists as Sophie Tucker, Patti Page, Jill Corey, Peggy King, Roberta Sherwood, Louis Prima, Lily Ann Carol, Ketty Lester, Joanie Sommers, Lola Dee, De Castro Sisters, Margie Rayburn, Betty Johnson, Ann Miller, Blossom Seeley, Freddy Cole, Maria Cole, Ike Cole, Eddie Cole, Thelma Carpenter, Kitty White, June Richmond, Janette Davis, the Mary Kaye Trio, Harold Nicholas, Dorothy Dandridge, Tony Perkins, Mimi Martel, Ella Logan, and Judy Canova.
+He executive produced two new albums by singer-pianist Betty Bryant, Lotta Livin and Nothin' Better to Do, and the album Strange Meadowlark by Mark Christian Miller.